 Our surgeons determine the safest and most effective method based on individual patient needs.

-Hospital stay varies depending on the type of surgery and overall health status.
 Patients undergoing laparoscopic splenectomy may stay for a shorter period compared to those who undergo open surgery.

 Long-term follow-up is essential to ensure optimal health and prevent complications.